TomKellyGenetics/graphsim/paper/paper.md

 }

 \caption{\textbf{Simulated graph structures}.
 A constructed graph structure used as an example to demonstrate the simulation procedure in Figures 2 and 3.
-Activating links are denoted by black arrows and inhibiting links by red edges.
-Inhibiting edges have been highlighted in red.}\label{fig:simple_graph}
+Activating links are denoted by black arrows and inhibiting links by red edges. }\label{fig:simple_graph}
 \end{figure}

 A graph structure can be generated and plotted using the following